Cornerstone-OnDemand/modelkit/docs/examples/tf_hub.md

 Our model is directly compatible with our `tensorflow-serving` loading scripts

-Let's say we have save our model in `modelkit/use.py` file
+Let's say we have saved our model in `modelkit/use.py` file, generate the configuation:

-Generate the configuation

-`./bin/cli.py tf-serving local-docker modelkit.use -r "use"`
+`modelkit tf-serving local-docker modelkit.use -r "use"`

 it will create a config file `${MODELKIT_ASSETS_DIR}/config.config`